-Dr Tracy Shildrick is Professor of Sociology and Social Policy at the University of Leeds.
+Dr Tracy Shildrick is Senior Lecturer in Sociology at the University of Newcastle.
 She is co-author of Poverty and insecurity (Policy Press, 2012) which won the Peter Townsend 2013 prize.
 Her research interests span youth transitions, worklessness, poverty and social exclusion.

 Labour markets and ‘poor work’;